 We thought the best way to share the learnings and capture the energy of this live class is to break the class into small manageable segments.
 The layout for each segment will be a Question and Answer format.
 In each post, we will alternate roles either asking or answering key questions.

-Angel 101 is meant to be a course for angels just starting out.
-We designed the course to focus on important topics, including:
+Angel 101 is tailored for angels just starting out.
+We designed the series to focus on important topics, including:

 - The basics of building an angel portfolio